 Spirulina is a cyanobacteria or algae plant that grows in the water and often times, it is categorized as an herb, however, it should not be.
-It is a bacteria which lives due to the fact it produces its own food and breeds off the sun’s energy.
-Spirulina has received positive reviews in connection with Omega-6, Omega-9 and Omega-3 supplements and gamma linolenic acid or GLA.
+It is a bacteria which lives due to the fact it produces its own food and breeds of the sun’s energy.
+Spirulina has received positive reviews in connection with Omega-6, Omega-9 and Omega-3 supplements and gamma-linolenic acid or GLA.

 Spirulina Health Benefits and Studies

 Let’s go over a few of the checkpoints for the health benefits of Spirulina.

 - Spirulina bears a high level of chlorophyll, which goes to work for the immune system by removing toxins in the blood and by making the body highly resistant to the flu, the common cold, infections and other airborne diseases.
 Although Spirulina contains a combination of significant nutrients, chlorophyll is the primary ingredient.
 By the way, chlorophyll is what gives Spirulina its color.
 Spirulina works against Anemia.
 (1, 2)

 - If you or someone you know suffer from allergies, suggest Spirulina to them.
 Ingesting two grams of this algae plant for at least six months or more will wipe out the signs of those irritating allergies.
 Even though it is known to boost stamina, it will not improve symptoms of chronic fatigue.
 Nevertheless, it will maintain or improve blood supply and flow, and as a consequence, preserve cardiovascular utilities.(3, 4)